Astle-sudo/PDFSlicer/README.md

-# Why PDF slicer ?
+# QuickStart
-Sometimes I find it difficult and often tedious to cut some PDFs into slices, hence decided to write a little application on it.
+Sometimes I find it difficult and often tedious to slice some PDFs into smaller versions or parts, hence decided to write a little progrma to ease this task.

 ## Python
 Download the pdfslice.py file, and run
-> python3 pdfSlice.py file.pdf
+> python3 pdfSlicer.py file.pdf

 command in the terminal (the file and the pdf must be in the same folder), input the start and end page numbers and click on the button.